Cobot palletizing principles

 If factors like payload and gripper (learn more about grippers further down in the article) allows it, a cobot can pick and palletize multiple cases at the same time (as in the example to the right).
 Multipick has a big impact on the productivity and safety of the palletizing solution, but it always has to be within the total payload capacity of the cobot.

-When calculating the payload, the weight of the gripper needs to be subtracted to the cobots payload capacity.
+When calculating the payload, the weight of the gripper needs to be subtracted from the cobots payload capacity.
 The weight of a gripper differs, and ranges from less than 1 kg, as this one from Joulin does – to over 2,5 kg.
 Normally a vacuum gripper range between 1,5 kg to 2,5 kg.

 The gripper is an essential part of a cobot palletizing solution.

 There are numerous different grippers to choose from, with numerous different features.
 It is important to choose wisely, so you’ll get a gripper that suits your needs.
 You can choose between vacuum grippers, servo-electric grippers, pneumatic grippers and hydraulic grippers.

 In the following section, we will introduce two types of grippers that are often used for palletizing.